Emeline (1864)

 Service History

-The wooden double centerboard schooner Emeline was originally built with two masts and a single centerboard (later a third mast and a second centerboard was added) in 1864 by master ship builder Myron Williams at Vicksburg (name changed to Marysville in 1859), Michigan.
+The Emeline was built in 1864 by master shipbuilder Myron Williams at Vicksburg (name changed to Marysville in 1859), Michigan.
 Some sources cite the build date as 1862.
-In 1874/1875 the .Emeline was valued at $5,500 and rated B1.
-The vessel spent most of its career carrying lumber throughout the Great Lakes region.
+In 1874-1875 the Emeline was valued at $5,500 and rated B1.
+The vessel spent most of its career carrying lumber throughout the lower Great Lakes region.

-1864: Edward Kanter, owner of the Emeline since April 1863, had the two masted schooner rebuilt into a three masted, double centerboard schooner, increasing the length from 83.0 feet to 111.4 and the tonnage from 121.12 tons to 127.9.
+1864: Edward Kanter, owner of the Emeline since April 1863, had the two-masted schooner rebuilt into a three-masted, double centerboard schooner, increasing the length from 83.0 feet to 111.4 and the tonnage from 121.12 tons to 127.9.
 These were the only major changes ever made to the vessel's hull.

 March 13, 1896: Adam Abrahamson became the last owner/captain of the Emeline when he purchased the vessel for $1,500.